 Unemployment Is Down, and Finding Candidates Is Tougher

 The unemployment rate in the US is falling.
 This is great for the country, but the work of recruiters and hiring professionals will get a little tougher as a consequence.
 We’re not complaining, of course, but it does mean hiring professionals will need to engage clients with greater focus and diligence.

-Joe Matar at Brazen writes that in 2017, the unemployment rate decreased from 4.8 percent to 4.1 percent.
-This is equivalent to around 800,000 potential hires finding jobs.
+Joe Matar at Brazen writes that an unemployment rate decreased from 4.8 percent to 4.1 percent is equivalent to around 800,000 potential hires finding jobs.
 Through a “talent acquisition lens,” that’s 800,000 fewer candidates looking for work.